nservant/HiC-Pro/doc/RESULTS.rst

    (...)

 This format is memory efficient, and is compatible with other analysis softwares such as the `HiTC Bioconductor package <http://bioconductor.org/packages/release/bioc/html/HiTC.html>`_.
-The *matrix* folder is organized with *raw* and *iced* contact maps for all resolutions.